Cremation is fast becoming the

 to read further about what options you have.

-immigrant population, we have become more of a transient society, so it
+population, we have become more of a transient society, so it is inevitable

-is inevitable that more people are dying away from home.
-Unfortunately,
+that more people are dying away from home.
+Unfortunately, the transportation

-the transportation of a body can be costly, especially if it requires international
+of a body can be costly, especially if it requires international shipping.

-shipping.
-For this reason, may families choose to have a direct cremation
+For this reason, many families choose to have a direct cremation conducted

-conducted at the place of death, and then arrange for the cremated remains
+at the place of death, and then arrange for the cremated remains to be

 can be carried on in hand luggage on most airlines.
 For more information

-on transporting cremated remains, visit our section on funeral shipping,
+on transporting cremated remains, read our guide to Transporting

 New Hampshire NH